andrew/ultimate-awesome/README.md

 - [awesome-windows-exploitation](https://github.com/GuardianRG/awesome-windows-exploitation) - A curated list of awesome Windows Exploitation resources, and shiny things.
 Inspired by awesom.
 - [awesome](https://github.com/HyperDbg/awesome) - A list of awesome resources about HyperDbg.
 - [Awesome-Security-Resources](https://github.com/Johnson90512/Awesome-Security-Resources) - This repository is for tools, guides, cheatsheets, and anything else related to learning all different aspects of security.
+- [awesome-psychedelics](https://github.com/kianenigma/awesome-psychedelics) - A curated list of resources about the emerging renaissance of psychedelics drugs and their potential benefits.
 - [awesome-lora-lorawan](https://github.com/mcicolella/awesome-lora-lorawan) - A curated list of LoRa and LoRaWAN resources.
 - [awesome-io_uring](https://github.com/noteflakes/awesome-io_uring) - Awesome io_uring.
 - [awesome-puppet](https://github.com/rnelson0/awesome-puppet) - A curated list of amazingly awesome puppet resources inspired by @bayandin's awesome-awesomeness.